seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 what the host returned disagreed with the declaration and showed up as a permanently degraded `status`.

-**Consequence 3 — the bench divergence in §7 is a source property.** Measured at 28 coins, the backtest reconciled with production on 25; the three that diverged by 7–9 pp on returns were exactly the `fut:true` ones — the bench reads the perpetual, CoinGecko reads a spot index, and the basis is the difference.
-The prediction for MORPHO and ARB is the same divergence for the same reason, and it is a prediction until a run measures it.
+**Consequence 3 — the bench divergence in §7 is a source property; the CLASS held and the MAGNITUDE was refuted.** Measured 05.09.2026 on all 30 coins (run #16): the reconciliation classed 21 cells `venue-basis`, 0 `coverage` and 0 `unexplained`, and the five coins carrying every one of those cells are exactly the five `fut:true` assets — the bench reads the perpetual, CoinGecko reads a spot index, and the basis is the difference. **The prediction that MORPHO and ARB would show «the same divergence for the same reason» was wrong in both directions**: this map wrote 7–9 pp on returns, MORPHO reads 2.4–3.8 pp and ARB reads 14.3–24.8 pp. The reason was right and the size was carried over from three other coins and stated as an expectation. **A divergence CLASS is predictable from the venue contract; its SIZE is a property of the individual asset's basis and is not** — the same rule inv.
+52 makes for a reachability reading, applied to a number this map produced itself.

 **Consequence 4 — coverage is 25/30 and every added futures-only asset widens the gap.**
 Every statistical statement built on the journal or on the day-range measure is a